 All Upward Bound students participate in an annual six-weeks academic camp held on the St. Olaf College campus.
 Students live on campus in a residence hall from Sunday evening to Friday afternoon, returning home every weekend.
 Each student is housed with a roommate and is supervised by trained, live-in Upward Bound staff members.

 A typical day for 9th-11th graders includes English, math, and science classes in the morning, and afternoon classes such as Literary Magazine, Newsletter, and Spanish.
-Class sizes consist of about fourteen students, and the student to teacher ration averages 6:1.
+Class sizes consist of about fourteen students, and the student to teacher ratio averages 6:1.

 Seniors, or “Bridge” students, take a college course for credit taught by a St. Olaf College professor.
-In addition, they attend support classes led by Upward Bound staff, and complete a job shadow experience on the St. Olaf College campus or at a Northfield business location.
+In addition, they attend support classes led by Upward Bound staff and complete a job shadow experience on the St. Olaf College campus or at a Northfield business location.

-When students are not in class, their afternoons and evenings are filled with planned recreational and cultural activities.
+When students are not in a class, their afternoons and evenings are filled with planned recreational and cultural activities.

-Students are given a Student Handbook, which lists the rules that all St. Olaf College TRiO Upward Bound students must follow; these rules are strictly enforced by staff and are also sent home to parents/guardians within the Summer Forms Packet.
+Students are given a Student Handbook, which lists the rules that all St. Olaf College TRIO Upward Bound students must follow; these rules are strictly enforced by staff and are also sent home to parents/guardians within the Summer Forms Packet.